-You will experience that at our Institute we pay close attention to notions such as nature, gender, and race.
+You will experience that at our Institute we pay close attention to notions such as nature and gender.
 These concepts are general names for the theoretical environment we are trying to create in order for you to think about how ideas outside the strict field of art production influence art, but also how artists gain a speculative language mostly through their practices.

 The program allows you as well to take courses at the University of Basel.
-Additionally, every Wednesday a series of Art Talks is organized at the Art Institute.
+Also, on Thursdays during the semester Art Taaalkssss, an on-site and online series of public lectures and conversations curated by Elise Lammer, takes place.
 We consider it important to hear about and pay attention to how other artists reflect on and share their work and ideas in public.

 Another important issue that we will address in the program is the life of an artist as an independent worker.
 A series of meetings with professionals will discuss life and taxes and health insurance once you leave the school, and how to apply for grants or make budgets.
 In order for you to get a picture of the different values, languages, and interests within the art market, we organize meetings not only with independent forces in the art world, but also with gallerists and art advisors.
 Our Institute is also part of a rich learning and cultural environment.
 The House of Electronic Arts (HeK) is next door, and its exhibitions and programing are a great extension of many of the questions addressed during our bachelor's program.
-Other surrounding institutes-including the Institute of Experimental Design and Media Cultures (IXDM), the Hyperwerk (Institute for Postindustrial Design), and the Visual Communication Institute, to name a few-also offer a great variety of lectures and regularly host events that are of great interest to our bachelor's students.
+Other surrounding institutes-Institute Contemporary Design Practices (ICDP), Institute Arts and Design Education (IADE), Institute Experimental Design and Media Cultures (IXDM), and Institute Digital Communication Environments (IDCE)-also offer a great variety of lectures and regularly host events that are of great interest to our bachelor's students.

 Artistic initiatives and projects - their context and their different natures.
 During the three years of the program, there will be plenty of opportunities to develop specific projects.
-Some of these are initiated by the Art Institute, and include exhibitions and opportunities to work with professionals and artists.
+Some of these are initiated by the Insitute Art Gender Nature, and include exhibitions and opportunities to work with professionals and artists.
 But you are also encouraged to organize your own personal or collaborative initiatives, for which you will receive credit.
 Basel has a very large network of artist-run organizations and a rich artist community.
 This provides you with a ground to establish links and collaborations beyond the reach of the Institute.
 We often organize events with regional partners, and little by little you will learn about art spaces and meet artists who activate a territory around Basel, and in neighboring France and Germany.
 The condition of inter-territoriality is very important for Basel, and it allows you to experience different artistic contexts.